rzzzwilson/morse/README.rst

 The code here is my attempt to decode morse code heard on the external microphone into English.

 Uses python 3.x with pyaudio and numpy.
+Run the program and make morse sounds after the program prints an asterisk:

 ::